 - If for some reason you do not need the scheduled appointment at all, you can cancel it.
 Please note that in this case you will lose your booking permission.

-- If you cancel or reschedule the appointment later than 24 hours prior to the appointment, a fee for uncancelled appointments will be charged.
+- If you do not arrive to your appointment or if you cancel or reschedule the appointment in less than 24 hours prior to the appointment, a fee for uncancelled appointments will be charged.
 This applies to all appointments except laboratory examinations.
 For further information, please see the section “Service fees”.

 - NOTE!
 For now, since the 13th of March, you can cancel your appointment in a one-hours notice.